DreamingRaven/python-ezdb/docs/source/serving.rst

 .. note::
   It should be noted that MongoDB does hostname validation using this certificate file.
   The things we are aware of are the hostname must match, and in the case of replicas one thing like organization name must match between the communicating replicas if they use SSL/TLS.
-  It should also be noted that Pymongo unlike mongo does not interpret between hostname and ip address the same way, an example can be found in troubleshooting.
+  It should also be noted that Pymongo unlike mongo does not interpret between hostname and ip address the same way, an example can be found in |troubleshooting|.

 This should now leave you with two files, an ``ssl_key`` and a ``signed_certificate``.
 We can now combine these two together to create a .pem file with both to provide to |mongodb|_.
 This new file will is the certificate-key file.